 If you build it they won't come unless you do something to reach out to your customers

 80% of the failed online businesses failed as a direct result of not doing any marketing.
 If you want your new digital business to succeed then develop a marketing plan, think a little outside of the square and expect change.
 If you want to generate a million dollars in sales a year then expect to spend $50,000 - $100,000 a year on marketing.

 When you first sit down and decide to start your new online business remember that you need to develop a budget and a plan.
 Just building an online store and applying the "Field of Dreams" approach will leave you frustrated with the results and with no rewards to show for the effort.

-Dynamic Creative is leading Google Partner and an AdWords technology company, they sell AdWords and Shopping Software and offer managed AdWords and Google Shopping services.
+Online Marketing Gurus is a leading Google Partner and an AdWords technology company, they sell AdWords and Shopping Software and offer managed AdWords and Google Shopping services.

 Making the most from your online store or website means making sales.
 In order to make sales your visitors have to find you and also understand what your business and products deliver.
 So what do we mean by structured content and how does it improve how your website or online store appear in search engines?

 Search engines like Google look for clues in your content to the meaning of the page and the importance of content in the page.
 These can often be referred to as "snippets" and Google provide great advice on best practice.
 It is also useful to remember the important basic issues when you are writing your website.
 Additionally website structure is very important for both your visitors experience and also for search engine optimisation.
 MOZ provide excellent advice on how best to structure your website.
 Of course ePages will do most of this for you.

 The first element that is often used is the Title tag which appears in the HTML head area on each page as <title>...content here....</title> this is one of the main clues that search engines use.
 The Title should be generally around 65 characters long and contain a good description of the main content.
 It will appear in search results and when you mouse over the tab in your browser.